vuejs/v2.vuejs.org/src/v2/guide/components.md

 </script>
 {% endraw %}

-In a typical app, however, you'll likely have an array of posts in `data`:
+In a typical app, however, you're morely likely to have _an array_ of posts in `data`:

 ```js
 new Vue({